WadeBarnes/indy-node/docs/source/NewNetwork/NewNetwork.md

    + /etc/indy/indy.env - all nodes should have local ip addresses in this file and be pointing at the correct ports.
    + Check network communication from one node to each other node on the client IP and port, and also check from a client on the internet to see that all Client IPs and ports are accessible.
 Node ports can be checked after the Network is up and running.  (e.g. nc -vz <IP> <port> can be used to check connectivity)

-   1. Start all the nodes as described in [Start Nodes](../start-nodes.md)
+   1. Start all the nodes as described in [Start Nodes](../start-nodes.md) or [Steward Validator Preparation Guide v3](https://docs.google.com/document/d/18MNB7nEKerlcyZKof5AvGMy0GP9T82c4SWaxZkPzya4).
+   Normally this involves starting the indy-node-service with `sudo systemctl start indy-node`.
+   For testing on one machine we will use the `start_indy_node` command.
-     > This method of starting nodes is for provisional (test) networks.
+     > The method of starting nodes with the `start_indy_node` is for provisional (test) networks.
 The preferred method for production level networks is documented in the [Steward Validator Preparation Guide v3](https://docs.google.com/document/d/18MNB7nEKerlcyZKof5AvGMy0GP9T82c4SWaxZkPzya4).
      However, since, for the purposes of the demo, the nodes are all running on the same machine you sort of have to do it this way.

    2. Validate the Nodes with the `validator-info` script.